Federal Elections Modernization Act¶

 - How to use professional development resources

-- Whether to begin FCAO preparation early (recommended)
+- Whether to begin FCAO preparation early (recommended -- you have years to optimize before scores appear on ballots)

 What happens: